 One thing to keep in mind, powdery mildew is host-specific.
-For example, a tomato plant that has been affected with powdery mildew that is directly touching a strawberry plant could result in the strawberry plant being unaffected.
-If the affected tomato plant were to come in contact with a neighboring tomato plant, it would most likely spread to the neighboring plant.
+For example, a tomato plant that has been infected with powdery mildew that is directly touching a strawberry plant could result in the strawberry plant being unaffected.
+If the infected tomato plant were to come in contact with a neighboring tomato plant, it would most likely spread to the neighboring plant.

 Powdery Mildew Treatments and Sprays

 Another great preventative measure is to use a quality anti-fungal treatment.
-Once you begin to see the visible signs of powdery mildew – fluffy white spots – the infection will begin spreading at a rapid pace.
+Once you begin to see the visible signs of powdery mildew—fluffy white spots—the infection will begin spreading at a rapid pace.
 Silica is known to have many benefits.
-One of them being a helpful anti-fungal property that also helps to create a barrier, making it more difficult for pests to attack your plants.
-Some of our favorite anti-mildew sprays are Serenade, PM Wash, and No Powdery Mildew.
+One of them is a helpful anti-fungal property that also helps to create a barrier, making it more difficult for pests to attack your plants.
+Some of our favorite anti-mildew sprays are Serenade, SaferGro Mildew Cure, Athena Mildew Control, Regalia Biofungicide, and Safer Garden Fungicide Concentrate.
 Make sure to apply the treatment to the entire plant, including the undersides of the leaves, and apply regularly.
 If you are not experiencing any signs of mildew, it is still recommended to treat your plants once a week as a precaution.

 Using a dilution of baking soda as a “DIY” cure has proven to be effective for small outbreaks, but can cause problems if not mixed and applied properly.
 If you’re in an indoor area, you can consider using a sulfur burner to rid your plants of powdery mildew.
 However, this can have long-lasting effects on the taste of food crops and is not recommended.